SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_BIP_Collector.md

 #### HTTP Main Connection

-This connector uses HTTPA connection  and requires the following input during element creation:
+This connector uses an HTTPS connection and requires the following input during element creation:

 HTTP CONNECTION:

-- **IP address/host**: The polling IP or URL of the destination.Should always start with _https://_
+- **IP address/host**: The polling IP or URL of the destination.
+Should always start with `https://`
-- **IP port**: Default:*8443*.
+- **IP port**: Default: *8443*.

 ##### Initialization

 In order to perform requests, first the **Domains List** parameter needs to be configured.
-It is possible to define only one Domain or multiple separated by **;**.
+You can define only one domain or define multiple domains separated by semicolons (";").

 ## How to use

 The connector contains the following data pages:

-- **General**: This page contains the **Domains List** parameter that allows the user to define from each domain should the requests be directed.
-Without this parameter defined there is no possibility to perform requests.
+- **General**: Contains the **Domains List** parameter, which allows you to define from which domain requests should be directed.
+If this parameter is not defined, the connector cannot request any data.

-- **Resources**: This page contains the **Resources Table** that contains all the information obtained from the get resources request.
+- **Resources**: Contains the **Resources Table**, with all the information obtained from the get resources request.

-- **Alarms**: This page contains the **Event Types Table** that contains all the possible Event Types and the  **Event Table** that contains the active events limited to the last 15 minutes.
-Also from this page it is possible to define the Display key of the Events Table.
-The parameter **Events Table Display Key Selection** is used to select this.
-If **Internal Description** is selected the Display Key will have the following format _Event ID/Event Internal Description/Resource Internal Description_ if **External Description** is selected th format will be _Event ID/Event External Description/Resource External Description_.
+- **Alarms**: Contains the **Event Types Table**, with all the possible event types, and the **Event Table**, with the active events, limited to the last 15 minutes.

+  On this page, you can also define the display key of the Events Table, by means of the parameter **Events Table Display Key Selection**.
+If *Internal Description* is selected, the display key will have the following format: `Event ID/Event Internal Description/Resource Internal Description`.
+If *External Description* is selected, the format will be `Event ID/Event External Description/Resource External Description`.

-- **Polling Configuration**: From this page it is possible to select which and when the 3 available requests are polled.
-Also it is possible to poll the requests on demand pressing the button **Poll** available on every entry of the table.
-There is also a **Poll All** button that allows the user to poll all requests at once.
+- **Polling Configuration**: On this page, you can select which of the available requests is polled and when.
+You can also poll the requests on demand with the **Poll** button for each entry in the table.
+With the **Poll All** button, you can poll all requests on demand at once.